On a client’s profile, you can access the Medications tab to prescribe new medications and manage existing ones.

 To delete a pharmacy from the client’s list:

-- On the client’s Patient Summary page, use the dropdown menu to select the pharmacy in question
+- Use the dropdown menu under Pharmacy to select the pharmacy in question

-- Click the trash can icon to delete it
+- Select the trash can icon to delete it

 - Click Confirm Delete